Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 17. Consider Using Exposed Cabinetry

-Having a one-wall layout or galley layout will save you a bit of width while adding the much-needed storage space.
+A one-wall or galley layout will save you a bit of width while adding much-needed storage space.
 However, having closed cabinets might not be the best idea.
 Every time you open one, you’ll be battling for working space.

 That’s where exposed cabinets come in.
 Not only do they save you from endless battles for working space with the cabinet doors, but they also create an airy feel to the kitchen.
 This creates an impression of more space, which makes the small kitchen even more comfortable to work in.

-To drive this impression even further, you can extend this cabinetry style to the adjoining room.
-Through the sense of unity, this small European kitchen design makes the compact space look even bigger compared to using closed cabinets.
+You can extend this cabinetry style to the adjoining room to drive this impression even further.
+Through the sense of unity, this small European kitchen design makes the compact space look even bigger than closed cabinets.

 18. Try the Galley Layout